Writing Center Staff

 Deborah A. Earle grew up in New York State with family ties in Rhode Island and Massachusetts.
 With a B.S. and M.S. in Education from the State University of New York at Plattsburgh, she has taught math and science on the middle school level in New York State and then fell into business in New York and Connecticut.
 Deborah started with the Writing Center in 2015 and is a College Reading & Learning Association (CRLA) certified Master Tutor.
 She is a 2018 recipient of the Bristol Community College Silver Shield Award for service.
 Deborah works with all ages and all subject areas, loves clarifying APA and MLA, annotated bibliographies, and has an emphasis on the sciences.
 Bring on the lab reports!

 Michael Gleason is a Writing Center Tutor for Bristol Community College.
-He is also a Supplemental Instructor for two sections of English 101.
 Mike tutors to all formats of college writing, especially the MLA and APA formats.
 He will look at any writing assignment for any class.
 Mike earned his B.A. in Communications with a concentration in print journalism through Roger Williams University.

 Jeanne Grandchamp is Professor Emeritus of English at Bristol.
 Her degrees include: AA (Community College of Rhode Island), BA (Rhode Island College), MA (University of Connecticut) and Certification in Adult Developmental Education (Appalachian State University).
 She has taught writing and literature, with an emphasis on the writing of both long and short fiction.
 Besides fiction, she has enjoyed teaching American Literature Precolonial to 1865; Writing about Literature; Topics in English: Blood & Thunder, The Dark Side of American Literature; Comp I: College Writing and Basic Writing Skills.
 She is eager to help with your writing and research projects.